irskep/irskep.github.com/content/posts/2010-05-10-advice-for-tech-recruiters-at-universities.md

----
-title: Advice for Tech Recruiters at Universities
+Title: Advice for Tech Recruiters at Universities
-layout: post
-category: post
-tags: recruiting college
+Tags: recruiting, college
----

 I attended half a dozen information sessions by companies trying to hire interns in the 2009-2010 academic year.
 Most of them were seeking the same